-Students show respect for others and work well with the school to challenge stereotypes, for example, through LBGT and anti-bullying initiatives.
+Students show respect for others and work well with the school to challenge stereotypes, for example, through LBGT forum and anti-bullying initiatives.
+As part of our curriculum, we hold a positive relationship drop-down day where we explore issues around consent, sexual harassment, and positive masculinity.

 Cultural development is supported by the school's extensive range of community partnerships and through the school's enrichment programme.
 There are a number of extra-curricular sports teams covering each year group and students take part in house sports events.
-The school's Eco committee actively campaigns to promote environmental awareness (e.g. improving recycling, reducing waste and litter).
+The school's Eco club actively campaigns to promote environmental awareness (e.g. improving recycling, reducing waste and litter).
+In 2023, we were awarded the Green Flag Award in recognition of our environmental awareness work.